Shaiful191/Shaiful191/README.md

 - 🔭 I’m currently working on MEGASOFT SOLUTIONS
 - 🔏 I'm previously worked in Software Arena Ltd
-- 🌱 I’m currently learning payment gateway
+- 🌱 I’m currently learning backend
 - 👯 I’m looking to collaborate on Github
 - 📫 How to reach me: saifulislamridoy1999@gmail.com